Table of Contents

 It is rather easy to move your Google Authenticator to another phone via their website.

-For all the other accounts, you will need to go through the process of disabling and re-enabling the 2FA again.
+For all the other accounts, you will need to go through the process of disabling and re-enabling the 2FA again (unless you use cloud sync).

 - First, go to the Google 2FA page.